Rtmurase/content-ops-starter/content/pages/about.md

     plans:
       - type: PricingPlan
         title: ''
-        price: Kirat
+        price: ''
         details: ''
         description: >
-          Kirat has been learning traditional hellenistic astrology for ten years and practicing for six.
+          **Kirat** has been studying traditional hellenistic astrology for ten years and practicing for six.
 She has taken Adam Elenbass's first year astrology course to bridge gaps in her self-taught knowledge and continues to devote her time to learning advanced techniques to